Flavored tobacco policy resource center

 “Because there's just something about that menthol”: Exploring African American Smokers’ Perspectives on Menthol Smoking and Local Menthol Sales Restrictions

 There is growing momentum to restrict local menthol tobacco sales; however, little is known about perceptions among populations most impacted.
 In Minneapolis-St. Paul, where menthol restrictions were passed in 2017, African American smokers expressed limited awareness and uneven policy support.
 While some participants were unconvinced the restriction would impact smoking, others indicated it would encourage decreased consumption and prompt quit attempts.

-How Minneapolis, St. Paul and Duluth Passed Nation-Leading Menthol Tobacco Sales Restrictions
+How Minneapolis, St. Paul, Duluth and Falcon Heights are Implementing Menthol Tobacco Restrictions Experiences from Minnesota

 African American Tobacco Control Leadership Council